skjolber/mockito-rest-spring/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.skjolber.mockito-rest-spring/core.svg)](https://mvnrepository.com/artifact/com.github.skjolber.mockito-rest-spring)

 # mockito-rest-spring
-This utility supports __high-level unit testing__ for applications which consume external REST services defined using Swagger/OpenAPI, RAML or equivalent.
+This utility supports __high-level unit testing__ for applications which consume external HTTP services which can be defined using Spring-flavoured REST.

 In a nutshell, mocking external REST services becomes __as simple as mocking any other bean__ using [Mockito].